GGracieux/lighthouse-orchestrator/README.md

 ## Configuration

 All configuration files must be located under the config-dir passed as command argument.
-For a quick start, you can copy the default config files from this package (/conf-example folder).

 ### jobs.json
 This file defines the jobs to run with lighthouse.
 Each job must specify the following properties :